 This option is much cheaper.
 The coatings themselves usually cost around $75-100.
 But you’ll also need to get some decontamination and polishing equipment and chemicals if you don’t already have them, meaning the cost can add up pretty quickly.

-However, if you’ve got some machine polishing skills, the right environment and at least a day to dedicate to the process, then this could be a really good option.
+However, if you’ve got some machine polishing skills, the right environment and a couple of days to dedicate to the process, then this could be a really good option.

 Frequently Asked Questions

 Don’t worry if you still need some answers!
 This next section will address all the most commonly asked questions about ceramic coating a car.